-The mean absolute percentage error (MAPE) is a measure of how accurate a forecast system is.
+The mean absolute percentage error (MAPE) — also called the mean absolute percentage deviation (MAPD) — measures accuracy of a forecast system.
 It measures this accuracy as a percentage, and can be calculated as the average absolute percent error for each time period minus actual values divided by actual values.

 Formula for Mean Absolute Percentage Error